jhnwu3/BioNetGMMFit/README.md

 It takes into account both linear and nonlinear models of evolution for estimating rate constants.

 ## **Important Note: Operating System**
-The program has only been compiled and tested on Linux based systems, using G++.
+The program has only been compiled and tested on debian Linux based systems, using G++.
+## *Getting Started*
 ## ** Prerequisites for Compiling ** ##

 ### *Eigen*